 well know it's a natural consequence caused by tailgating, not by

-spaces.
-After all, what is the recipe for wiping out traffic waves?
-It's
+the empty spaces.
+After all, what's the recipe for wiping out traffic

-not "don't hit your brakes."
-That would cause accidents.
-Instead it's
+waves?
+It's not "never hit your brakes."
+That would cause collisions.

-"drive at the average speed."
-But this really means "stop racing into the
+Instead it's "drive at the average speed."
+But this really means the

-empty space that opens up."
-You have no choice about hitting the brakes,
+space that opens up."
+Again: we usually have no choice about hitting the

-but you do have a choice about rushing forward into every tiny gap you
+do have a choice about rushing forward into every tiny gap you see.
+And

-see.
-And so... traffic waves are caused by people who hit the gas pedal!
+so... traffic waves are caused by people who HIT THE GAS PEDAL!